 For longer trips, over 2 hours, consider bringing a tablet.
 There are many on the market but I’ve found that Kindle Fire to be the most kid-friendly.
 Unlike iPads, Kindles have incredible parental controls.
 They are more cost-effective and easy for your kids to navigate.
 You can fully customize the cases.

 One of the best features of the Kindles is the Amazon FreeTime Unlimited.
 It’s a subscription for kids that offers unlimited access to thousands of kid-friendly books, movies, TV shows, educational apps, and games.
 As a parent, you can set limits on the time spent on each activity.
 Amazon is offering one month free of their service.
 LINK

 Amazon offers a standard Kindle Fire Tablet and a Kids Edition Tablet.
 The standard version of the Kindle is a little cheaper, but the kid’s version comes with a 2 year worry free guarantee.

 It’s so worry-free, that if it breaks for any reason, they will replace it.
 Kids will be kids and Amazon understands that.
 It also comes with a 1-year subscription to FreeTime Unlimited.
 It’s hard to pass up that piece of mind.

 Before you leave the house, download some movies, TV shows, games and books to the Fire.
 Set them up with some headphones and you’ll have a great trip.

 For older kids that have graduated to a booster seat, use a seat back organizer, like the Oasser Kick Mats Seat Protector.
-This will keep everything more contained and as a bonus, has pockets for their tables, drinks, snacks, pillow, Kleenex and anything else they may have brought with.
+This will keep everything more contained and as a bonus, has pockets for their tables, drinks, snacks, pillow, Kleenex, and anything else they may have brought with them.